 In my opinion, there is no room for selfishness at this point in the relationship.
 I feel blending finances is one of the strongest bonds you can have, however maintaining separate savings accounts for personal aspirations and goals is healthy for individual growth and personal security.
 Therefore, I highly recommend this for each person in the relationship.

 Finally, I am a huge fan of having savings accounts funded by the household and/or personal incomes for specific goals.
 Therefore, the household should have its own savings account for household emergencies and I also prefer savings accounts set up for vacation and Christmas.
-See in this article from Money about the importance of opening a savings account and the types of available accounts.
 With many banks and credit unions moving primarily to online banking, you now have the option to shop for better interest rates.
 This gives families a competitive edge when banking, allowing your money to work faster and harder towards your financial goals.

 Separate Those Expenses